Sierra Leone: European trading

-Traders from European nations, such as the Dutch Republic, England and France also started to arrive to Sierra Leone and establish trading stations.
-These stations quickly began to primarily deal in slaves, who were brought to the coast by indigenous traders from interior areas undergoing wars and conflicts over territory.
+Traders from Europe, such as the Dutch Republic, England and France started to establish trading stations.
+These stations quickly began to primarily deal in slaves, who were brought to the coast by indigenous traders from interior areas.
 The Europeans made payments, called Cole, for rent, tribute, and trading rights, to the king of an area.
 Local Afro-European merchants often acted as middlemen, the Europeans advancing them goods to trade to indigenous merchants, most often for slaves and ivory.
-Sir Francis Drake reached Sierra Leone on 22 July 1580 as the last stop of his voyage along the west coast of Africa.
-Bunce Island, an island on the Sierra Leone River, was used as a base by European slavers as a place for slave ships to dock before sailing via the Middle Passage to the Americas.
-Until the passage of the Slave Trade Act 1807, the island was operated by the London-based firm Grant, Oswald & Company, who occupied it in 1748.